ghmer/rego-adventure/README.md

 ### Rate Limiting Configuration

-The application includes configurable rate limiting to protect against abuse and ensure fair resource usage.
-Rate limiting is applied per IP address using a sliding window algorithm.
+The application includes a very basic rate limiting support to protect against abuse.
+However, protecting your deployments via more sophisticated options is advised.

 **Rate Limiting Behavior:**